-IGHs have fewer gears than derailleur systems, from two to 14, so if you're used to a derailleur you may be wondering how one can get by with so few.
+IGHs have from two to 14 gears, so if you're used to a derailleur you may be wondering how one can get by with so few.
 The short answer is that, for the average around town cyclist, derailleurs are overkill.
 A longer answer would note that many of the gears are too closely spaced, some front/rear combinations are unusable, several of the gears (across the two or three ranges) are near duplicates, and the lowest and highest gears are superfluous.
 In the real world, the rider of a derailleur-equipped bicycle would probably need just a small selection of the available gears, 95% of the time.

 You might have noticed the 14 speed Rohloff has a large number of gears for its range compared to a three speed (i.e. 14:526 compared to 3:175).
 This is because the 14 gears in the Rohloff are closely spaced and those in the three speed are spread much further apart.
 Large gaps are undesirable because the rider may sometimes find one gear too low and the next one up too high.
 Having said that, it is worth keeping in mind that millions of cyclists the world over use three speeds every day without giving such things a thought.

 So how many gears do you need?
 Well, the Rohloff, with its 14 speeds may be impressive, but for most transport cyclists a humble three speed is probably sufficient.
 For those of us in hilly country an eight speed may be the ticket.
 And whatever the number of gears, they are easy to use, as they are in numerical sequence from bottom to top, with no chopping and changing with front and rear derailleurs.